Skip to main content

 What are the symptoms of CFRD?

-• Urinating often (polyuria)
+• Urinate often (polyuria)

-• Being thirsty often (polydipsia)
+• Often thirsty (polydipsia)

 • Feeling very tired (fatigue)

-• Worsening of lung function
+• Worsening lung function

 What are some CFRD-related problems?

-If you have questions, call your CF CareTeam at 1-866-845-6790.
+If you have questions, call your CVS CF CareTeam at 1-866-845-6790.

 This information is not a substitute for medical advice or treatment.
 Talk to your doctor or health care provider about your medical condition and prior to starting any new treatment.
 CVS Specialty assumes no liability whatsoever for the information provided or for any diagnosis or treatment made as a result, nor is it responsible for the reliability of the content.